Improvita

 Preparation and planning

-Begin by collaborating with a business that focuses on medical device usability testing to keep your human factors validation research on track.
+Begin by collaborating with a company that specializes in human factors testing and engineering for medical devices to design and implement the key human factors validation research needed as part of the submission for regulatory approval.
 Alternatively, consult with your company’s own human factors team.
 In either event, this is not a task for one of your marketers.
-It necessitates a highly specialized skill set as well as a testing method.
+It necessitates a highly specialized skill set as well as test methods.

-In addition to the human factors specialists, be sure to designate the correct core team of internal individuals to help with study preparation.
-We propose that at least one person from training, regulatory affairs, marketing, and engineering be included, as well as a point person to oversee the project.
+In addition to the human factors specialists, be sure to support the effort by designating a cross-functional team of internal individuals.
+We propose that at least one person from training, regulatory affairs, marketing, quality, and engineering be included.

 Testing